-Rare are earth magnets tend to be highly fragile and also would be exposed to corrosion, so they would be typically coated or plated to protect them from breaking or crumbling into powder.
+- Rare earth magnets tend to be highly fragile and also would be exposed to corrosion, so they would be typically coated or plated to protect them from breaking or crumbling into powder.

 There are two types of rare earth magnets:

-- These are the first group of rare earth magnets discovered are used less unlike neodymium magnets owing to their cost being higher and magnetic field strength being weaker.
+- These are the first group of rare earth magnets discovered, which are less used unlike neodymium magnets owing to their cost being higher and magnetic field strength being weaker.

 - The samarium-cobalt has a Curie temperature being higher and has a higher resistance to oxidation, but sintered samarium-cobalt magnets are fragile and vulnerable to chipping and cracking, and might crumble when exposed to thermal shock.